tchartron/ansible-pi-web/README.md

 # ansible-pi-web

-Set up a raspberry pi with a fresh raspbian stretch lite installed on it to become a web server capable of hosting php web apps
-Pulls a git repository to set up the web app
+Ansible playbook to set up a Debian or Raspbian system to host web apps\s Pulls the laravel repository to set up the new web app\s See the "Installed package section for details"\s

 ## Required
     - A raspberry pi
-    - Raspbian stretch lite installed freshly on the pi
+    - Raspbian stretch lite installed on a pi
     - SSH to the pi (with key authentification enabled)
     - Ansible